popphylotools/ccs-consensuser_v2/README.md

 Content of the final_consensus_sequences directory:
 - consensus_sequences.fasta - This file includes all the consensus sequences.

-Content of the directory of one sample.
+Content of the sample directory.
 The hypothetical example describes the directory of the sample human_180:
 - human_180.2.consensus.fasta - Prefix has the form SampleID, "." and number of consensus sequences.
 - human_180.2.consensus.aln.fasta - When more than one sequence the program aligns the sequences of the human_180.2.consensus.fasta.
 - human_HLA_CCS_rq_099_new_header_oriented.human_180_1.13.consensus.fasta - Independent file for a consensus sequence.
 Prefix has the form: name of the input file, ".", sampleID (human_180), "_", haplotypeID (1), "." and the coverage (13).